A great meal for anyone in no time at all….

 While the rice is cooking….

-Heat a medium cast iron skillet over medium flame, add olive oil when hot immediately followed by chopped onion and sliced mushrooms.
+Heat a medium cast iron skillet over medium flame, add olive oil/ ghee when hot immediately followed by sliced mushrooms.
+Spread evenly over the pan and do NOT stir.
+Let the mushrooms brown on the first side, about 5 minutes, and then stir to get the other side in contact with the skillet.
+Once the mushrooms show good browning, reduce the heat and add the onions.
+Let them saute until the onions are translucent and starting to brown slightly.
 Add salt and pepper to taste.
-Allow onions to soften and mushrooms to yield their liquid.
-Add oregano and continue to saute until almost all liquid has evaporated.
+Add oregano and tomato jam/paste.
+Continue to saute until almost all liquid has evaporated.
 Add lemon juice and olives.
 Stir and allow liquid to reduce again to a minimum.
+Taste and adjust seasonings as needed.
 Remove from heat.

-Place casserole in over and bake for 25 minutes until hot and feta is starting to brown.
+Place casserole in oven and bake for 25 minutes until hot and feta is starting to brown.
 Remove from oven and serve immediately.
 A nice crusty brown bread goes wonderfully with this.
 Enjoy!

 IMG_4912